12 Reasons We’ll Love Betty White Until the End of Time

 The Los Angeles Zoo Named a Baby Orangutan After Her

 On her 90th birthday, the Los Angeles Zoo’s brand-new baby orangutan was named to honor her Hot in Cleveland character, Elka.
 The star had been a huge supporter of the zoo since 1964.
 She was a dedicated animal activist (and she reportedly spent her 99th birthday in quarantine feeding ducks).
+The Girl Scouts even celebrated her life with a special patch that could be earned by learning about her animal activism.

 She Was a Legendary Animal Rights Advocate